Salvation Army of Greater Kingsport accepts National Commander’s Challenge - NewsBreak

 Men's ensemble celebrates the season

-The Appalachian Men’s Ensemble will celebrate the season with “As the Dark Awaits the Dawn”, a program of Christmas music presented on three nights in three different locations.
-The group will perform at Emmanuel Episcopal Church, 760 Cumberland St. in Bristol, Va., on Tuesday, Dec.
+The Appalachian Men’s Ensemble will celebrate the season with “As the Dark Awaits the Dawn,” a program of Christmas music presented on three nights in three different locations.
+The group will perform at Emmanuel Episcopal Church, 760 Cumberland St., in Bristol, Virginia, on Tuesday, Dec.
 13; at...

 Teacher Spotlight falls on Central Middle's Steve Fischer